 Post Hurricane Sandy Low-Cost Passive House for New York

 Winner of the American Institute of Architects (AIA)-sponsored international competition, Resilient House for Far Rockaway, New York has a layout which orients living spaces towards the sun, and minimizes interior partitions.
 Structurally insulated panels (SIPS) allow for a tightly-sealed and highly-insulated building envelope.
 Combined with a highly-efficient, managed ventilation system and upgraded windows, these design strategies achieve a projected 65% reduction in annual energy consumption.
-The house will be built by Friends of Rockaway according to FEMA regulations above the floodplain with a flood-proof foundation to ensure that future natural disasters will not affect the structure.
+With a flood-proof foundation, future natural disasters will not affect the structure.
 By using in-factory, pre-fabricated, volunteer-friendly construction methods and equipment, Resilient House can be built for less than traditional, site-built housing.

 Project Type: Competition